 • Group/class feedback, post-assessment

 • Self-assessment activities

-Should students require feedback on their learning for this module, then students are encouraged to self-assess their learning, and seek clarification from the lecturer, by arranging to meet the lecturer during office hours or through use of the Brightspace Q&A forums.
-Group class feedback will be available on the essay/policy proposal/blog (form may vary) element of this module and feedback with provisional results will be released within 20 working days of submission (tbc).
-Group class feedback on the end of semester assignment will be available once grades are confirmed by the University.
-To gain individual feedback on module assessments students follow UCD School of Law requirements for requesting an individual feedback meeting once grades are approved.
-Full information on this process will be provided to students via Brightspace.
+Should students require feedback on their learning for this module, then students are encouraged to self-assess their learning, and seek clarification from the lecturer, by arranging to meet the lecturer during office hours.
+Group class feedback on the end of trimester examination will be available once grades are confirmed by the University.
+To gain individual feedback on the end of trimester examination, students will follow UCD School of Law requirements for requesting an individual feedback meeting once grades are approved.
+Full information on this process will be provided to students via Brightspace in January/February 2023.